CPE Webinar: Streamlining ASC 842 for a Smooth Audit

 Discount Rate Implicit in the Lease under ASC 842

 1. A focus on quantitative disclosures for lessees 2.
 Why software makes generating disclosures more accurate and efficient 3.
 Looking at quantitative disclosures in four “buckets” Lease costs Other information Weighted averages Maturity analysis 4.
+Summary 5.
 Related...

 Sublease Accounting under ASC 842 Explained with an Example